 In early 1967 in New Jersey, Jones founded Spirit House, an institution whose agendas resembled those of BARTS.
-He continued to head Spirit House until 1975.
+(He continued to head Spirit House until 1975.)

-In 1967 Jones married his second wife, Communist Party USA member Amina Baraka.
+In 1967 as well, Jones married his second wife, Communist Party USA member Amina Baraka.
 He then took a teaching post at San Francisco State College, where the Black Student Union was agitating for the creation of minority cultural and academic programs.
 There, Jones encouraged black students to be as confrontational as possible, even urging them to threaten violence against white members of the student council if necessary.